 Cambridge economics graduate with tutoring experience since 2010.
-Experienced with teaching economics at A-Level standard, and mathematics at all levels up to GCSE/IGCSE at both foundational and higher standards.
+Experienced with teaching economics at A-Level standard, and mathematics, biology, chemisty, and physics at all levels up to GCSE/IGCSE at both foundational and higher standards.
 Familiarity with AQA, Edexcel and other exam boards.

 High personal academic achievement